angelmaz/flying.recipes/README.md

 ![Create recipe view](static/img/readme/README2.jpg)

-If the image is not uploaded, theb recipe will be saved with a default image.
+If the image is not uploaded, the recipe will be saved with a default image.

 ![save recipe with default image.](static/img/readme/README7.jpg)